-The 2012 LTIP incorporates a range of compensation best practices, including the following key features:
+The 2021 LTIP includes a range of compensation best practices, including the following key features:

 - No Repricing or Replacement of Underwater Options or Stock Appreciation Rights.
-The 2012 LTIP prohibits, without stockholder approval, actions to reprice, replace or repurchase options or SARs when the exercise price per share of an option or SAR exceeds the fair market value of the underlying shares. - No In-the-Money Option or Stock Appreciation Right Grants.
-The 2012 LTIP prohibits the grant of options or SARs with an exercise price less than the fair market value of our common stock on the date of grant (except in the limited case of "substitute awards" as described below). - No Single-Trigger Accelerated Vesting/Payment Following a Change in Control.
-The 2012 LTIP provides that payment for outstanding awards in connection with a merger or acquisition in which the Company is not the surviving entity will only be made if and to the extent that the successor entity does not continue, assume or replace such awards.
-The 2012 LTIP does not provide for automatic acceleration of vesting under any change in control situation. - No Liberal Share Counting.
-Shares delivered or withheld to pay the exercise price or satisfy a tax withholding obligation in connection with any award, shares repurchased by the Company using option exercise proceeds, and any shares subject to a SAR that are not issued in connection with the stock settlement of the SAR upon its exercise, may not be used again for new grants. - Independent Administration.
-The Leadership Development and Compensation Committee of our Board of Directors, which consists of only independent directors, has overall administrative authority over the 2012 LTIP, and only this committee (or our Board acting as a whole) may make awards to executive officers and directors. - One-Year Minimum Vesting Period.
-Service-based awards under the 2012 LTIP are subject to a minimum initial vesting period of one year.
-Awards under the 2012 LTIP whose vesting is subject to satisfying performance goals are subject to a minimum performance period of one year. - Limit on Awards to Non-Employee Directors.
+The 2021 LTIP prohibits, without stockholder approval, actions to reprice, replace or repurchase options or SARs when the exercise price per share of an option or SAR exceeds the fair market value of the underlying shares. - No In-the-Money Option or Stock Appreciation Right Grants.
+The 2021 LTIP prohibits the grant of options or SARs with an exercise price less than the fair market value of our common stock on the date of grant (except in the limited case of "substitute awards" as described below). - No Single-Trigger Accelerated Vesting/Payment Following a Change in Control.
+The 2021 LTIP provides that payment for outstanding awards in connection with a merger or acquisition in which the Company is not the surviving entity will only be made if and to the extent that the successor entity does not continue, assume or replace such awards.
+The 2021 LTIP does not provide for automatic acceleration of vesting under any change in control situation. - No Liberal Definition of "Change in Control."
+No change in control would be triggered by stockholder approval of a business combination transaction, the announcement or commencement of a tender offer or any Board assessment that a change in control may be imminent. - No Liberal Share Recycling.
+Shares delivered or withheld to pay the exercise price or satisfy a tax withholding obligation in connection with any award, shares repurchased by the Company using option exercise proceeds, and any shares subject to a SAR that are not issued in connection with the stock settlement of the SAR upon its exercise, may not be added back to the 2021 LTIP's share reserve. - Independent Administration.
+The LDCC, which consists of only independent directors, has overall administrative authority over the 2021 LTIP, and only this committee (or our Board acting as a whole) may make awards to executive officers and directors. - One-Year Minimum Vesting Period.
+Service-based awards under the 2021 LTIP are subject to a minimum initial vesting period of one year.
+Awards under the 2021 LTIP whose vesting is subject to satisfying performance goals are subject to a minimum performance period of one year. - Limit on Awards to Non-Employee Directors.
 The aggregate grant date fair value of awards granted during any calendar year to any non-employee member of our Board of Directors (excluding awards granted in lieu of compensation otherwise payable in cash) may not exceed \$800,000. - Dividend Restrictions.
-Any dividends, distributions or dividend equivalents payable with respect to the unvested portion of a performance-based award will be subject to the same restrictions applicable to the underlying shares, units or share equivalents. - Compensation Recovery Policy.
-Incentive-based compensation under the 2012 LTIP is subject to the Executive Officer Incentive Compensation Recovery Policy adopted by the Board of Directors and described in this proxy statement under "Executive Compensation Compensation Discussion and Analysis Executive Officer Incentive Compensation Recovery Policy."
-The Committee may also provide that awards under the 2012 LTIP shall also be subject to reduction, cancellation, forfeiture or recovery upon the occurrence of participant misconduct.
+The 2021 LTIP prohibits the payment of dividends or dividend equivalents on stock options and SARs, and provides that any dividends or dividend equivalents payable with respect to shares or share equivalents subject to the unvested portion of a full value award will be subject to the same restrictions and risk of forfeiture as the shares or share equivalents to which such dividends or dividend equivalents relate. - Compensation Recovery Policy.
+Incentive-based compensation under the 2021 LTIP is subject to the Executive Officer Incentive Compensation Recovery Policy adopted by the Board of Directors and described in this proxy statement under "Executive Compensation Compensation Discussion and Analysis Executive Officer Incentive Compensation Recovery Policy."
+The LDCC may also provide that awards under the 2021 LTIP shall also be subject to reduction, cancellation, forfeiture or recovery upon the occurrence of participant misconduct.